xginn8/grafana-pagerduty/README.md

-# PagerDuty Datasource for Grafana
+# PagerDuty Annotations-only Datasource for Grafana

 Annotations-only datasource for PagerDuty events.